Garbutt - West End

 Garbutt - West End has shown very soft population growth performance across periods assessed by AreaSearch

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings from the ABS Greater Capital Region projections are applied for each age cohort.
-According to projections, Garbutt - West End's population is expected to decline by 506 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to expand by 125 people.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, Over this period, projections indicate a decline in overall population by 506 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group which is projected to expand by 125 people.

 Frequently Asked Questions - Population